Jonathan Taylor Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Recent Performances

-- In last week's contest against the Jaguars, Taylor ran the ball 21 times for 116 yards (5.5 yards per carry) and scored one touchdown.
+- Taylor put together a 116-yard rushing performance in last week's matchup with the Jaguars, carrying the ball 21 times (averaging 5.5 yards per attempt) while scoring one touchdown.

-- In his last three games, Taylor has rushed for 358 yards on 56 carries (119.3 ypg), with four touchdowns.
+- Over his last three games, Taylor has racked up 56 carries for 358 yards (119.3 per game) and four touchdowns.

 Taylor's Indianapolis Teammates